Pipe1213/VITS_Tutorial/README.md

 - Each audio file must correspond to a transcription, so ensure you split the audio correctly beforehand.
 - All audio files should have a sample rate of **22050 Hz** for optimal results.
 If any audio is in stereo, the system will not work, so you must convert them to mono.
 - Speaker IDs start from 0, so keep this in mind when assigning the IDs.

+## Contributing
+Contributions are welcome.
+Please open an issue to discuss your ideas.